List of UConn Huskies men's basketball seasons: Notes

 During the 1922–23 season, Tasker resigned in January 1923 after the first game of the season and before the start of conference play, with Connecticut's record at 0–1.
 Guyer coached the remainder of the season.
 Under Guyer, Connecticut went 8–6 overall and 2–1 in conference play.

-During the 1930–31 season, Alexander left the team with Connecticut's record at 5–3 and before the start of conference play.
-Dole returned to coach the team for the remainder of the season.
-Under Dole, Connecticut went 5–3 overall and 2–1 in conference play.
+During the 1930–31 season, Dole coached Connecticut to a 5–3 record while Alexander was on sabbatical.
+Alexander returned to coach the team for the remainder of the season.
+Under Alexander, Connecticut went 5–3 overall and 2–1 in conference play.

 During the 1935–36 season, Heldman left the team after the first game of the season and before the start of conference play, with Connecticut's record at 0–1.
 Christian coached the remainder of the season.
 Under Christian, Connecticut went 3–10 overall and 0–3 in conference play.

 During the 1946–47 season, Gullion resigned in mid-season with Connecticut's record at 4–2 overall and 1–1 in the conference.
 Greer coached the remainder of the season.
 Under Greer, Connecticut went 12–0 overall and 5–0 in conference play.

 Greer died in January 1963 with the 1962–63 season underway and Connecticut's record at 7–3 overall and 4–0 in the conference.
 Assistant coach George Wigton served as interim head coach for the remainder of the season.
 Under Wigton, Connecticut went 11–4 overall and 5–1 in conference play.

 Connecticut finished the 1963–1964 regular season with a record of 8–2 in the Yankee Conference, tied for first with Rhode Island, but defeated Rhode Island in a single-game playoff to finish as the conference champion with a record of 9–2.

 Connecticut finished the 1965–1966 regular season with a record of 9–1 in the Yankee Conference, tied for first with Rhode Island, but lost to Rhode Island in a single-game playoff to finish in second place in the conference with a record of 9–2.